gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 ## AIPService

-These cmdlets let you administer the Azure Rights Management protection service for Azure Information Protection.
+The cmdlets in the [AIPService](../AIPService/AipService.md) module enable you to administer the Azure Rights Management protection service for Azure Information Protection.

 The AIPService module replaces the older module, [AADRM](#aadrm).